cliffordwilliam/arch-install/README.md

 # 🧪 Automated Arch Linux Installer

-Just run the script and it does everything for you.
+Just run the `install.sh` script and it does everything for you.

 ## ⚠️ Warning